Newsletter Subscribe

 Sliced Olives, Cherry Tomatoes, Basil, French Baguette, Pinch of salt and pepper, Cream cheese, Balsamic vinegar and Butter.

-Bruschetta is an elegant and easy appetizer to make at home.
-Plus, it takes a short amount of time to come together.
-Start with sliced olives, the briny depth of the olives will complement the juicy cherry tomatoes.
-A splash of balsamic vinegar adds a warm and tangy flavour.
-Fresh basil adds a unique fragrance on top of the French baguette that will be buttered and toasted to perfection in the oven.
-Spreading a layer of ricotta cheese adds a sublime creaminess to the bruschetta.
+Bruschetta is an elegant and easy appetizer to prepare at home, and it comes together quickly.
+Start with sliced olives, as their briny flavor complements the juicy cherry tomatoes.
+A splash of balsamic vinegar adds a warm, tangy note to the dish.
+Fresh basil contributes a unique fragrance to the French baguette, which should be buttered and toasted to perfection in the oven.
+Finally, a layer of ricotta cheese adds a delightful creaminess to the bruschetta.

 Cut the cherry tomatoes in half and place them in a bowl.
-Add the green olives in the bowl as well.
-Slice the basil into thirds and place them in the bowl.
-Prepare the baguette by slicing them 1.5 cm or 0.6 inch thick.
+Add the green olives to the bowl as well.
+Slice the basil into thirds and place it in the bowl.
+Prepare the baguette by slicing it 1.5 cm (0.6 inch) thick.

-Cut the baguette in a slanted angle to increase the surface area for more toppings.
-Spread butter on the sliced baguettes and toast them until they are golden in colour and crispy.
+Cut the baguette at a slant to increase the surface area for more toppings.
+Spread butter on the sliced baguettes, then toast them until golden and crispy.